spinnaker/spinnaker/docs/commands.md

 #### Subcommands
  * `concourse`: Manage and view Spinnaker configuration for the concourse ci
+ * `gcb`: Manage and view Spinnaker configuration for Google Cloud Build
  * `jenkins`: Manage and view Spinnaker configuration for the jenkins ci
  * `travis`: Manage and view Spinnaker configuration for the travis ci
  * `wercker`: Manage and view Spinnaker configuration for the wercker ci